 There is no advantage by using salloc over sbatch --partition=test in terms of wait time.

 Batch job options and resources can be given as command line switches to sbatch (in which case they override script-provided values), or they can be embedded into a SLURM job script as a comment line of the form.

 Replacement patterns in filenames:

 get-user-env will set Environment variable as during Login.

-specific setting which cannot be set in the SLURM prologue
+specific settings which cannot be set up in the job prolog.
+Without this line your job will fail.

-Options for resources and execution (click to expand)
+Options for resources and execution (select and click to expand)

 MPI with hyperthreading using tasks per node

 Fixed frequency (for profiling/benchmarking)